 Living the dream in Antarctica

-Penguin enthusiast (and Polar Product Manager) Gary travelled to Antarctica to fulfil a lifelong ambition.
+Polar specialist and penguin enthusiast, Gary, travelled to Antarctica to fulfil a lifelong ambition.

 Some people dream of sun, sea and sand.
 Others drift off to thoughts of climbing the highest peaks, diving to the deepest depths or immersing themselves in the contrasts and charms of other cultures.
 I, however, have always had a curious and continuous fascination with penguins.
 So when I had the opportunity to see hundreds, if not thousands, of the comical waddlers in the astonishing setting of Antarctica on a voyage with Quark, I was as wide eyed and excited as a young boy on Christmas Eve.